symfony/symfony-docs/book/http_fundamentals.rst

 philosophy you follow, the end goal of an application is **always** to understand each request and create and return the appropriate response.

-Symfony is architected to match this reality.
+Symfony2 is architected to match this reality.

 .. tip::